EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

     * Player 2: `Steam Virtual Gamepad 2`
     * Player 3: `Steam Virtual Gamepad 3`
     * Player 4: `Steam Virtual Gamepad 4`
-5. After you are finished enabling any additional players, exit out of Xemu and you may open your game either directly as a shortcut in Steam or through EmulationStation-DE
+5. After you are finished enabling any additional players, exit out of Xemu and you may open your game either directly as a shortcut in Steam or through ES-DE
 6. (Optional) You may need to re-arrange the controller order in Game Mode for your controllers to function as expected.
 See [How to Re-Arrange the Controller Order](../../controls-and-hotkeys/steamos/external-controllers.md#how-to-re-arrange-the-controller-order) to learn how

 ***